Microsoft Power BI Gateway

 At the top of the page, click Add data sources to use the gateway.
 This launches the Data Source Settings page.

 Select the Data Source Type drop-down menu and click on Dremio.

-Set the Connection Encryption setting for this data source to Not Encrypted.
+In the Advanced Settings section, set the option Connection Encryption setting for this data source to either of these values:

-Power BI Gateway setup is now fully complete and you can use Power BI Cloud to run queries with your Dremio dataset(s).
+Power BI Gateway setup is now fully complete and you can use Power BI Service to run queries against your Dremio datasets.